JulianNicholls/React-Native-Course/README.md

   already knows whether recording is in progress, it does not need to be communicated from outside, where it's being retrieved from the context anyway...

-  His method actually breaks the recording process and he has to spend more than two videos fixing the problem that he created.
+  His method actually breaks the recording process so badly that he has to spend multiple videos fixing the problem that he created.

 ### Git client